So close: All you need to know about the Vikram Lander

 Chandrayaan 2: Vikram Lander travelled 548 kilometres in parabolic path before losing contact

-Pragyan, which means wisdom in Sanskrit is a six wheeled robotic vehicle.
-It was to to collect information on the lunar surface.
+Pragyan, which means wisdom in Sanskrit is a six-wheeled robotic vehicle.
+It was to collect information on the lunar surface.

 The rover can travel up to half a kilometre.
 Both the Vikram Lander and Pragyan have a life of one lunar day, which is equal to 14 earth days.

-So far only three nations have successfully landed a spacecraft on the moon- United States of America, Soviet Union and China.
+So far only three nations have successfully landed a spacecraft on the moon- the United States of America, the Soviet Union and China.

-The Vikram Lander was was supposed to make a smooth soft-landing, but 13 minutes after the lander began its descent, the failure took place.
+The Vikram Lander was supposed to make a smooth soft-landing, but 13 minutes after the lander began its descent, the failure took place.
 The failure took place 13 minutes after the descent began hoping to reduce its speed from 6,048 km per hour to 7 km per hour.
-The reduction to 7 kilometre or lower was required for a soft landing.
+The reduction to 7 kilometres or lower was required for a soft landing.

 The lander fired its four thrusters in the direction of its movement.
 Vikram travelled nearly 548 kilometres in a parabolic path before it lost contact.
 The lander was supposed to hover over the surface to ascertain whether there was a safe place to land.